zZestyy/MP01-SE4367.001/README.md

 ***NOTE: Must use Java 8 or below.***

 ## Prior Instructions:
-1. Designate a folder for a Java Project.
+1. Designate a project folder for a Java Project.
 Create a folder within that Java Project and name it 'lib'.
 2. Add 'Soot-3.3.0.jar' within the lib folder.
 3. Create a Java Project within Eclipse IDE using the designated project folder.
 4. Import all .java files into the **same project source folder** and **under the default package**.